uvishere/event-planner-adk/README.md

 * **Maintainability:** Smaller, well-defined components are easier to test and debug.
 * **Controlled Workflows:** Use dedicated “orchestrator” agents to manage the sequence of steps and decision logic.

-The **Agent Development Kit** is a modular framework for building and deploying AI agents.
-With ADK you can break a complex workflow into multiple specialised agents—each responsible for a piece of the puzzle—and then compose them into a **Multi-Agent System (MAS)** that collaborates to reach a bigger objective.

-Since you've a brief idea about ADK, let's see it's capabilities in action:
+As you've a brief idea about ADK now, let's see it's capabilities in action:

 ### Set up the Python Environment